MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/create-your-backlog.md

 ## Reorder your backlog

-After you have some items in your backlog, you can reorder them to create an prioritized list of work.
+After you have some items in your backlog, you can reorder them to create a prioritized list of work.
 Review and prioritize your backlog frequently to help your team know what's most important to deliver next.

 > [!TIP]
 > You can't sort your backlog on a column.
 To view a sorted listed, select **Create query**.
 Save and open the query, and then sort the query results.
 To learn more about queries, see [Use the query editor to list and manage queries](../queries/using-queries.md).